 -

-Indian Polity & Constitution (5–6 Questions)
+Indian Polity and Constitution (5–6 Questions)

 -

-Preamble — key words, significance.
+Preamble — key words, significance

 -

-Fundamental Rights (Part III) — key articles (14, 19, 21, 32) and their provisions.
+Fundamental Rights (Part III) — Articles 14, 19, 21, 32

 -